samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 SAMI can [accept data from any device](/sami/sami-documentation/sending-and-receiving-data.html), but some devices already send data to a third-party cloud.
 In this case, SAMI can use the device's cloud, rather than the device, as the data source.
 You can build what we call a *Cloud Connector* to bridge SAMI to the third-party cloud.
 SAMI can then retrieve the device's data sent to that cloud.

+A Cloud Connector brings a third-party device into the SAMI ecosystem.
+Once there, it can communicate with other devices through features like <a href="https://blog.samsungsami.io/data/rules/iot/2015/09/23/sami-rules-make-your-devices-work-together.html" target="_blank">SAMI Rules</a>, which uses SAMI messages to trigger device commands.
+SAMI enables cloud-connected devices to benefit from data aggregation and analytics <a href="https://blog.samsungsami.io/iot/events/2015/11/20/your-questions-about-sami-continued.html" target="_blank">across silos</a>.

 This article gives a high-level overview on how to build a Cloud Connector.
 After reading this article, you should read our tutorial [Your First Cloud Connector](/sami/demos-tools/your-first-cloud-connector.html) to see an example.

 ![SAMI Cloud Connectors](/images/docs/sami/sami-documentation/CC_Figure1.png){:.lightbox}